About the Sedro-Woolley Farmer’s Market

 Discrimination – Members of The Sedro-Woolley Farmers Market, market employees, and other persons selling at the market or participating in Market functions, whether dealing with customers of the market or with other market members, shall not discriminate against any individual in regard to selling of products, hiring, promotion, discipline, or other matters because of age, sex, race, creed, color, national origin, sexual orientation, or the presence of any physical, mental or sensory disability.

-Harassment – Vendors and staff will be afforded a work environment free from harassment, threats and intimidation.
-Therefore:
+Harassment – Vendors, staff and board members will be afforded an environment free from harassment, threats and intimidation.

-- All vendors and staff shall project the necessary attitudes and behavior to ensure that harassment does not occur.
+All vendors, staff and Board Members shall project the necessary attitudes and behavior to ensure that harassment does not occur.

-- Vendors observing or having knowledge of incidents or practices within the Market which are deemed harassment as defined in this policy shall report their observations to the Manager, or designated person in charge, or file a grievance with the Board of
+Vendors, staff, or Board Members observing or having knowledge of incidents or practices within the Market which are deemed harassment as defined in this policy shall report their observations to the Manager, or designated person in charge, or file a grievance with the Board of Directors.

 Sexual Harassment – Sexual harassment is a practice that violates federal equal employment opportunity laws, and violates the principles of the Sedro-Woolley Farmers Market.
 It will not be tolerated under any circumstances.
 Violators of this policy shall be subject to disciplinary action in accordance with Farmers Market policy.